poissonconsulting/chk/README.md

 don’t check any of their inputs (other than the first argument of course\!).

-Checking user supplied inputs is vital but it slows code down when those checks are unnecessary ie the code is called internally.
-To allow conditional checking the developer can use something like
+Checking user supplied inputs is vital but it slows code down when there are lots of checks.
+To allow checking only when specified the developer can use something like

 ``` r
 fun_chk <- function(x, chk = TRUE) {